open-pioneer/trails-openlayers-base-packages/src/packages/map/README.md

 }
 ```

-Based on the example above, you can set different properties using the layer model API (such as setting visibility, update custom metadata (`attributes`)).
+Based on the example above, you can set different properties using the layer API (such as setting visibility, update custom metadata (`attributes`)).

 Example: How to set different properties.